Lakelands Park Middle School: The school

 Lakelands Park Middle School was built in 2005 to resolve overcrowding in other schools in the county, as a result of a unique collaborative effort between the Montgomery County Board of Education and superintendent Dr. Jerry Weast, at a cost of $21 million.
 Lakelands was designed to accommodate up to 1,200 students and is located amongst local housing to enable the students to be able to walk to school.
-The building is 153588 sqft, and includes three floors, a full-size gym, auxiliary gyms, two computer labs, and rooms for art, music and technology.
+The building, set on a 11.6 acre site, is 153588 sqft, and includes three floors, a full-size gym, auxiliary gyms, two computer labs, and rooms for art, music and technology.
 The media center has a collection of more than 18,000 print and non-print materials, including books, magazines, videos, DVDs and CD ROMs.
 The Research Learning Hub includes 32 networked computers.

 The school set ambitious academic targets, including 100% of the students reading at or above grade level by the time they leave the school.
 However, the school was soon placed on the state watch list due to poor results.

 Following the decision of the Montgomery County school board to allow cell phones in schools other than high schools, Lakelands was one of four selected to trial this arrangement in August 2007.

 In the 2018 annual assessment for Maryland schools, Lakelands Park received four stars out of a possible five as a measurement of overall effectiveness.